🗂️ Key Information

 - Minimum Time Before Grading: 2 months of regular training

-- Required Theory: Belt meaning, pattern name, Korean terms, stances, etiquette
+- Required Theory: Belt meaning, pattern name, Korean terms, stances, blocks, etiquette

 - Licence: Must hold valid UKTA licence (£25/year)